PRSA: Prompt Stealing Attacks against Real-World Prompt Services: Methodology

 where $w_i$ denotes the words obtained after tokenizing $x_t$, and $POS$ is the part-of-speech tagging model~\cite{charniak1993equations}, sourced from Natural Language Toolkit (NLTK)~\cite{loper2002nltk}.
 Subsequently, we utilize the word2vec model pre-trained on the Google News dataset to compute the cosine similarity between words in $p_{s}$ and those in $K$~\cite{church2017word2vec}.
 We define the set $R$ of words related to the input based on this similarity, as described below:

-where $w_{p_j}$ are the words in $p_{s}$, $v_{p_j}$ and $v_{k_i}$ are the vectors of words in $p_{s}$ and $K$ respectively, and $\gamma$ is the similarity threshold.
-Words must achieve a similarity score exceeding $\gamma$ to join the candidate set $R$, which ranks them by semantic similarity.
+where $w_{p_j}$ denote the words in $p_{s}$, $v_{p_j}$ and $v_{k_i}$ denote the vectors of words in $p_{s}$ and $K$ respectively, and $\gamma$ is the similarity threshold. $\gamma$ ensures that only words with a similarity score exceeding this threshold are included in the candidate set $R$, which is ranked by semantic similarity.

-Given that not all words in $R$ are necessarily related and that excessive masking might reduce the functionality of $p_s$, we implement a selective beam search algorithm to refine the selection within $R$ and identify words highly relevant to $x_{t}$, as shown in Algorithm~\ref{alg:selective_beam_search}.
-The process begins by initializing an empty list $beams$ to store a potential word list.
-To manage computational costs, the search space is constrained by a truncation factor $\alpha$.
+Given that not all words in $R$ are relevant and excessive filtering out may reduce $p_s$'s functionality, we implement a selective beam search algorithm to refine $R$ and identify words highly related to $x_{t}$ (Algorithm~\ref{alg:selective_beam_search}).
+The process begins by initializing an empty list $beams$ to store potential word lists.
+To manage computational costs, the search space is constrained by a truncation factor $\alpha$ (refer to line $2$).
 Each search iteration involves selecting words sequentially from $R$ and assessing them via the evaluation function $f_{n}$.
 The evaluation involves masking the identified related words in $p_s$ and generating the output $y_s$ from this modified $p_s$.
-We then evaluate the semantic similarity between $y_s$ and the target output $y_t$, which forms the score in the beam search.
-Considering the cost consumed by each evaluation, we limit the number of evaluations by setting an evaluation frequency $e$.
-Subsequent to this, the generated score and corresponding word lists are added to $beams$, which are then sorted in descending order based on their score.
+We then evaluate the semantic similarity between $y_s$ and the target output $y_t$ (refer to line $6$), forming the beam search score.
+Evaluations are limited by frequency $e$ to manage costs.
+The generated scores and corresponding word lists are added to $beams$, which are then sorted in descending order based on their scores.
 Only the top $b$ word lists, where $b$ is the beam size, are retained.
 The algorithm ultimately returns the phrase with the highest score from $beams$, indicating the word most highly related to $x_t$.

-Based on the two-step automatic identification strategy of related words, we identify words in $p_s$ highly related to $x_t$ and mask these words in $p_s$ through placeholder replacement to enhance the generalizability of $p_s$.
+Based on this two-step strategy, we identify words in $p_s$ highly related to $x_t$ and mask them with placeholders.
+We note that some target prompts involve multiple user input fields with varying semantic relevance.
+As a result, the placeholders do not strictly follow a one-to-one mapping with these fields.
+We leverage the LLM's contextual understanding to associate placeholders with appropriate user inputs during inference, even when their numbers differ.
+This flexible strategy eliminates the need for predefined input schemas.
+This process enhances the generality of $p_s$, ultimately becoming the final stolen prompt generated by \system.